 When subscribing to a hosting service, you’ll generally notice an option to register a domain (or transfer that domain name you already have).
 It’s very common that hosting providers sell domain registrations as many clients would like to subscribe to one hosting service where everything is managed.

 The Basics of Domain Registrations

 Alternatively, there are hosting providers that have partnered with registrars.
-These hosting providers aren’t technically registrars themselves.
-Instead, they work alongside an accredited registrar to sell domain registrations.
+These hosting providers aren’t technically registrars themselves and instead they work alongside an accredited registrar to sell and manage domain registrations.

 Advantages of Registering a Domain With Your Hosting Provider

 Registering a domain with your hosting provider is convenient.
-You won’t have to manage two separate accounts.
-Your website’s domain and hosting service will share the same account.
+You won’t have to manage two separate accounts and both your domain and hosting would be managed together.
 Whether you want to analyze traffic logs or check the privacy settings of your website’s domain, you can log in to the same account.

 Disadvantages of Registering a Domain With Your Hosting Provider

-Conventional registrars specialize in domain registrations.
+If you have a registrar that is solely focused on that as their business, their interface and services are geared towards that part of the business.
 Many of them have been in the business of selling domain registrations for over a decade.
 During that time, conventional registrars have learned how to design user-friendly interfaces that their customers enjoy using.
-Hosting providers typically offer more cluttered and confusing interfaces.